 Example: Owen parks his Porsche at a valet.
 The valet driver Ted takes it for a joyride.
 But then Ted sideswipes another car, causing the other driver a fractured collarbone.
 Ted flees the scene and returns the Porsche to valet.
 But the injured driver manages to get down the car’s license plate number.
 Soon police identify the car owner as Owen and arrest him for felony hit and run.
 But Owen has proof he was at work at the time of the collision.
 So prosecutors dismiss the case against Owen.

-Often there is a lack of evidence tying the owner of a car to the culprit in a hit and run.
-And if car owners have alibis placing them away from the collision, the hit and run charges should get dropped.
+Often, there is a lack of evidence tying the car owner to the culprit in a hit-and-run.
+If car owners have alibis placing them away from the collision, the hit-and-run charges should be dropped.

 A violation of VC 20001 is a wobbler offense, meaning that it can be charged as either a misdemeanor or a felony.11